 Part of the Upper Waitaki River catchment, the 25km Tasman River is an outflow of the Tasman, Murchison, Hooker and Mueller Glaciers in Aoraki/Mount Cook National Park.
 It is included here as a separate page because significant conservation activities are being undertaken in this conservation land, as part of Project River Recovery which has been incorporated into the much larger recently formed Te Manahuna Aoraki Conservation Project.

-This video features the area on the Tasman River where black stilt/kakī live, the last stronghold for the most endangered wading bird in the world.
+This video showcases the Tasman River’s magnificent setting at the foot of Aoraki Mt Cook, on of the areas where black stilt/kakī live, the last stronghold for the most endangered wading bird in the world.

 Biodiversity & cultural significance